zzxwill/odps/intl.en-US/Quick Start/Data import.md

     **Note:** The configuration of the accesskeyid and the accesskeysecret is omitted here.
 Please change your information when you are actually running.

-4. The configuration of pom.xml is as follows:
+4. The configuration of pom.xmlis as follows:

     ```
     <? xml version="1.0" encoding="UTF-8"? >